Connect with others who understand.

 Another member suggested, “Wear a cotton camisole or loose-fitting cotton top.”

-It’s also best to avoid skin-on-skin contact during treatment.
-Try to keep your arms away from radiation-affected areas.
+It’s also a good idea to avoid skin-on-skin contact during treatment.
+Try to keep your arms away from the areas treated with radiation.
 If you don’t wear a bra, put a soft cotton cloth or a washcloth underneath your breasts to prevent rubbing.

 3. Skip Antiperspirants